How OVSRS delivers restitution to Ensure Victims’ Rights

 This year’s NCVRW theme — Seek Justice | Ensure Victims’ Rights | Inspire Hope — commemorates the individuals and groups whose advocacy has propelled the victims’ rights movement forward for the past half century, inspiring in victims and their loved ones a feeling of hope for progress, justice and healing.

-This theme is championed by CDCR’s Office of Victim and Survivor Rights and Services (OVSRS), a dedicated team of hard-working professionals who provide comprehensive post-conviction resources to victims and survivors who register with OVSRS.
+This theme is championed by CDCR’s Office of Victim and Survivor Rights and Services (OVSRS).
+This dedicated team of hard-working professionals provide comprehensive post-conviction resources to victims and survivors registered with OVSRS.

-This story will explain how CDCR employees advocate for victims and survivors who have an offender who resides in our institutions, with services like restitution ― collection and disbursement.
+This story explains how CDCR advocates for victims and survivors who have an offender who resides in our institutions with services like restitution ― collection and disbursement.
 It’s one of many ways the department works to Ensure Victims’ Rights.

-CDCR professionals, working out of OVSRS and inside state institutions, are dedicated to ensuring that incarcerated people understand their responsibility to victims and survivors — specifically restitution.
+CDCR professionals working at OVSRS and at state institutions ensure incarcerated people understand their responsibility to victims and survivors — specifically restitution.

-“Restitution is a basic right that holds offenders financially accountable for their criminal actions, and provides victims with monetary compensation to cover their losses resulting from crime,” said Tiffany Johnston, manager of CDCR’s Restitution Services Unit inside OVSRS.
+“Restitution is a basic right that holds offenders financially accountable for their criminal actions.
+This provides victims with monetary compensation to cover their losses resulting from crime,” said Tiffany Johnston, manager of OVSRS Restitution Services Unit.

 All state correctional facilities offer transition classes that prepare the incarcerated for life outside the walls.
 These weekly classes provide information on finding a job, opening a bank account, paying bills and restitution.

-OVSRS works closely with crime victims and their families, along with the courts and the inmates, to make sure everyone is aware of how restitution works and to help coordinate the process.
+OVSRS works closely with crime victims, their families, courts and inmates, making sure everyone understands how restitution works.
+OVSRS also helps coordinate the process.

 The court must order offenders who are sentenced to state prison to pay a fine of between $300 and $10,000.